 Download option is preferred.
 At the minimum I check transfers in the morning and evening hours, often also in-between, every day.
 While at PayPal simply type a message for me "I prefer downloading it" or "email me the download links" or anything along the lines and I will email it back promptly -> even if you do not type any note for me it'll be prompt.
 For the PayPal option slide to the bottom of this page.
 Links are being emailed (that's so handy) - instead of packing disks

 Secondly; In the email from me, with the download links, you will find my further thanks.

 ... is of course still normally available.
 I have been packing the disks and shipping all by myself for already longer than 10 years (May 2013 marked it 10 yrs.)
 Via Postal system.
 While at PayPal page simply type in a message for me "I prefer mailing it, ship it to my postal address" or "ship it to me address Mate" or something along those lines and I will Post it to your address promptly.

 For those builders who send order by mail, my postal address is down this page, but read these lines here ...

 Overseas builders /G'day/

 Simply put your currency notes in an envelope.
-The bank charges me ex. fee but it's not so bad.
+The bank charges me an exchange fee but it's not so bad.
 Send the letter by airmail (letter stamp will cost you only 1buck and 10 cents.)
 Please no overseas cheques or money orders (10 bucks bank fee per each check deposited, sometimes the world is still too big.)
-For PayPal option slide to the bottom - and don't forget to write in your postal address for posting the CD, of course by airmail :-)
+For the PayPal option slide to the bottom - and don't forget to write in your postal address for posting the CD, of course by airmail :-)